geludwig/DraegerDatagrabberDiagram/README.md

 CSV : Recorded files from "Draeger Datagrabber" via EKG leads

 TXT : Recorded files from prototype sensor installed on infant

+## Sensor data
+- Sensor file contain hex values which get imported in "dreamguard_import.py" (look there for the definition of each column).
+- Imported hex values are converted in "dreamguard_sensor.py" to their corresponding decimal values.